Entropy and the Link Action in the Causal Set Path-Sum: Conclusions

 \section{Conclusions}

-In this work we have shown that the link action can suppress the entropy of KR orders in the CST {\sts} $\lpp$ using techniques very similar to those used by {\lc} to show the suppression of BL orders.
-The leading order contributions to $\lpp$ found in Sec.~\ref{sec:3pql} and Sec.~\ref{section:klevels} is the same as that found in LC.
-In the calculation of Sec.~\ref{section:klevels}, this can be traced to the fact that the $N_{max}$ is maximised when the filling fraction is $\vq=(1/4-x,1/2,1/4+x),\;-1/4\leq x\leq 1/4$, which includes the symmetric BL orders.
-Thus the calculations of {\lc} for BL orders already captures the essence of the contribution from the KR orders.
-0.1in We have also examined the contribution to $\lpp$ of naturally labelled $k$-{\pql} orders for any $k$ with fixed $\vq$.
+In this work we have shown that the link action can suppress the entropy of KR orders in the CST {\sts} $\lpp$ using techniques very similar to those used in \cite{carlip} to show the suppression of {bilayer} orders.
+In particular, the leading order contributions to $\lpp$ in Sec.~\ref{sec:3pql} and Sec.~\ref{section:klevels} are shown to be the same as that in \cite{carlip}.
+In the calculation of Sec.~\ref{section:klevels}, this can be traced to the fact that the $N_{max}$ is maximised when the filling fraction is $\vq=(1/4-x,1/2,1/4+x),\;-1/4\leq x\leq 1/4$, which includes the symmetric {bilayer} orders.
+Thus it seems that the calculations for {bilayer} orders in \cite{carlip} already captures the essence of the contribution from the KR orders!

+We have also examined the contribution to $\lpp$ of naturally labelled $k$-{\pql} orders for any $k$ with fixed $\vq$.
 As shown in Sec.~\ref{sec:3pql}, to leading order this too reduces to $\lpp\Big|_{\cLn}$ and is suppressed for the same range of parameters.

-0.1in In order to emphasise the non-triviality of these results, we consider the restriction of $\lpp$ to the ``KR + dust" subset of $\Omega_n$.
-We find {\it{no}} parameter range in which this contribution is suppressed.
+In order to emphasise the non-triviality of these results, we also considered the restriction of $\lpp$ to the ``KR + dust" subset of $\Omega_n$.
+We find that there is {\it{no}} parameter range in which this contribution is suppressed.
 This example illustrates the importance of the choice of subset to which the CST {\sts} is restricted and suggests that even to leading order in $n$, subtle cancellations of the phases are important.

-0.1in It would be of interest to extend these results to the other actions, like the relational action, or better still the BD action.
-In order to do this, one would have to be able to count the class of iso-action $k$-{\ql} orders rather than those with fixed $N_j$.
-This is beyond the scope of the present work and even a leading order estimation would be of great value.
-0.1in We now present some numerical evidence that supports the idea suggested in {\lc} that our link action result may be relevant to leading order even for the BD action.
-0.1in
+It would be of interest to extend these results to the other actions, like the relational action, or better still the {BDG} action.
+In order to perform a similar calculation for the {BDG} action, one would have to count the class of iso-action $k$-{\ql} orders rather than those with fixed $N_j$.
+Even a leading order estimation would be of great value, but this is beyond the scope of the present work.